spellshape/cli/docs/docs/08-references/02-config.md

 ```

 To see which properties are available for `config.toml`, `app.toml` and
-`client.toml`, initialize a chain with `ignite chain init` and open the file you
+`client.toml`, initialize a chain with `spellshape chain init` and open the file you
 want to know more about.

-Currently, Ignite starts only one validator node, so the first item in the
+Currently, Spellshape starts only one validator node, so the first item in the
 `validators` list is used (the rest is ignored).
 Support for multiple validators
 is in progress.

 ## Build

-The `build` property lets you customize how Ignite builds your chain's binary.
+The `build` property lets you customize how Spellshape builds your chain's binary.

-By default, Ignite builds the `main` package from `cmd/PROJECT_NAME/main.go`.
+By default, Spellshape builds the `main` package from `cmd/PROJECT_NAME/main.go`.
 If
 you more than one `main` package in your project, or you have renamed the
 directory, use the `main` property to provide the path to the `main` Go package: